 - 15. The Council only places funds with counterparties of high creditworthiness and restricts time periods for investments.
 Priority is given to security and liquidity over yield. - 16.
-At 30th September 2015, the Council held £11.6m in investments.
-Forecast investment income is £0.3m for the current financial year, with short term money market rates very low and forecast to remain low over the medium term. - 17.
+At 30 September 2016, the Council held £16.6M in investments.
+Forecast investment income is £0.3M for the current financial year which is in line with budget, with short term money market rates very low and forecast to remain low over the medium term. - 17.
 Criteria to determine suitable investment counterparties for the Council are approved annually by Council as part of the Treasury Management Strategy.
 Investment activities for the period are detailed in Appendix C.